 When Circumstances Change

-Even when you do find a home in a desirable location at what seems like the right price, it never hurts to look at additional factors such as any new construction close by, or vacant land that could be developed in the future into something that impacts the value of your potential new home.
+Even when you do find a home in a desirable location at what seems like the right price, it never hurts to look at additional factors that may affect the property in the future.
+This could be any new or planned construction nearby or vacant land that could be developed in the future into something that impacts the value of your potential new home.

 Sometimes, in new home developments, zoning and building plans change.
-For example, a buyer purchased a home in Elk Grove, California, in early March just as new construction broke ground in a vacant field behind the home.
-Instead of putting up single-family homes as originally planned, the developer instead built apartment buildings, with walls within 3 feet of the existing homes.
+An example could be a buyer purchasing a home just as new construction broke ground in a vacant field behind the home.
+Instead of putting up single-family homes as originally planned, the developer instead built apartment buildings.